Intended learning outcomes

 Graduates of the Digital Transformation specialisation will be able to:

-- Analyse and develop digital business models and value creation practices through re-engineering of processes and services.
+- analyse and develop digital business models and value creation practices through the re-engineering of processes and services;

 Software Engineering and Digital Transformation

 EUR 10 000 Non-EU/EEA students